Hong Kong braces for weekend protests as leader fails to appease activists

 Reuters

-HONG KONG, Sept 6 (Reuters) - Hong Kong is bracing for more demonstrations this weekend, with protesters threatening to disrupt transport links to the airport as embattled leader Carrie Lam's withdrawal of a controversial extradition bill fails to appease some activists.
+HONG KONG, Sept 6 (Reuters) - Hong Kong is bracing for more demonstrations this weekend, with protesters threatening to disrupt transport links to the airport, after embattled leader Carrie Lam's withdrawal of a controversial extradition bill failed to appease some activists.

-Protesters plan to block traffic to the city's international airport on Saturday, a week after thousands of demonstrators disrupted transport links, which saw some of the worst violence since the unrest escalated three months ago.
+Protesters plan to block traffic to the city's international airport on Saturday, a week after thousands of demonstrators disrupted transport links, sparking some of the worst violence since the unrest escalated three months ago.

+On Wednesday, Lam announced the withdrawal of the extradition bill, conceding one of the protesters' five key demands, although many said the move was too little, too late.

-The extradition bill, which would have allowed people to be sent to mainland China for trial in courts controlled by the Communist Party, triggered mass protests that have now evolved into a broader backlash against the Hong Kong government and its political masters in Beijing.
+The bill, which would have allowed people in the former British colony to be sent to mainland China for trial in courts controlled by the Communist Party, triggered mass protests that have since widened into a backlash against the Hong Kong government and its political masters in Beijing.

+The turmoil is also pummeling Hong Kong's economy, which faces its first recession in a decade.
+There is evidence some funds are being moved to rival financial centres, such as Singapore.

+On Friday, ratings agency Fitch downgraded Hong Kong's credit rating, citing the continued unrest.

-Many protesters remain angry over Lam's refusal to grant an independent inquiry into perceived police brutality against protesters.
-Police have fired tear gas and bean bag rounds at protesters, who in turn have thrown petrol bombs and bricks at police in running battles across the Asian financial hub.
+Many protesters remain angry over Lam's refusal to grant an independent inquiry into perceived police brutality against them.
+Police have fired tear gas and bean bag rounds at protesters, who, in turn, have thrown petrol bombs and bricks at them in running battles.

 The protesters' three other demands are: retraction of the word "riot" to describe rallies, release of all demonstrators arrested and the right for Hong Kong people to choose their own leaders.

-Many Hong Kong residents fear Beijing is eroding the autonomy granted to the former British colony when it was handed back to China in 1997.
+Many residents fear Beijing is eroding the autonomy granted to Hong Kong when it was handed back to China in 1997.

 China denies the charge of meddling and says Hong Kong is an internal affair.
-It has denounced the protests and warned of the damage to the economy and the possible use of force to quell the unrest.
-Hong Kong is facing its first recession in a decade.
+It has denounced the protests, warning of the damage to the economy and the possible use of force to quell the unrest.

 Legislation addressing China's actions in Hong Kong will be among the top priorities pushed by U.S. Senate Democrats when Congress returns to work after a recess next week, their leader said on Thursday.